 She looked at the fine print of her pet insurance product for the first time and discovered that, although the accident insurance she purchased covered poisoning, the definition was very narrow.
 “I remember reading it and seeing it doesn’t cover any form of poisoning from households.
 And I thought ‘What the hell does it actually cover then?’ and it only covered snake bite.”

 Penny had deliberately chosen a major insurer, thinking it would be free from onerous exemptions.
 “I was wrong,” she says.
 “How the hell?
 It just seemed like a bit of a stretch that your dog gets poisoned and it’s not covered as an accident.”Her experience is far from unusual.
 On Thursday the consumer advocacy group Choice bestowed the pet insurance industry with a dreaded Shonky Award.
 Of 86 pet insurance policies Choice reviewed, they did not recommend a single one.
-“Pet insurance is the insurance a business sells when it wants to make money without providing any service at all,” Choice’s chief executive, Alan Kirkland, said.INTERESTING FACT ABOUT YOUR PET: When your dog is carefully choosing the perfect place to do his business, it is because they prefer to go poop in alignment with the Earth’s magnetic field.
+“Pet insurance is the insurance a business sells when it wants to make money without providing any service at all,” Choice’s chief executive, Alan Kirkland, said.INTERESTING FACT ABOUT YOUR PET: There are 49 domesticated rabbit breeds recognized by the American Rabbit Breeders Association.

 Choice found one insurer buried their highly narrow definitions – which did not include poisoning, falls or internal injuries – in the middle of a 45-page product disclosure statement, while another excluded illnesses for which vaccines exist, even for pets who were already vaccinated.